hareeshbabu82ns/devhub-next/README.md

 ### TODOs

 - TODO remove extra fetching of relation data from readEntity as relations are fetched using IDs in the edit mode
-- TODO adjust the useSearchParamsUpdater to be used in all places